 You can embed your pages inside an “iframe” rather than having the entire page hosted by Engaging Networks.
 An iframe acts like a window to another website.
 This can be useful if you want to embed a signup form directly in your website’s footer rather than having a button that takes the supporter elsewhere, for example.

 To add an iframe, you can use code similar to this:

 Points to consider before using an iframe

-- Iframes won’t get pre-populated from campaign links in emails, since you are sending the supporter to a non-Engaging Networks page.
-The system also won’t be able to track conversions, so for marketing automations those decision branches won’t get picked up
+Iframes won’t get pre-populated from campaign links in emails, since you are sending the supporter to a non-Engaging Networks page.
+The system also won’t be able to track conversions, so for marketing automations your decision branches won’t get picked up.

 Facebook and Twitter prevent their pages being loaded in iframes, so you will need to force the facebook and twitter share pages to appear in a new tab when you are using an iframe.

 Important!
 Set the share button type to “simple” for this to work, rather than medium or large.

 9) Redirecting may work differently